Tuesday, February 24, 2026

-Q: What is the difference between Indium Scan and Gallium scan in localizing infection?
+Q: What is the difference between an Indium Scan and a Gallium scan?

 Answer: The indium scan is a procedure in which WBCs (neutrophils) are removed from the patient, tagged with the radioisotope Indium-111, and then injected back into the patient.
 The tagged leukocytes subsequently enhance areas of relatively new infection, where live neutrophils are still rapidly and actively localizing.

-Gallium scan has advantage over the indium scan because gallium binds to neutrophil membranes, even after neutrophil death.
-This makes gallium more broadly sensitive, localizing to other sources of fever, such as chronic infections and tumors.
+A gallium scan has an advantage over the indium scan because gallium binds to neutrophil membranes, even after neutrophil death.
+This makes gallium more broadly sensitive, allowing it to localize to other sources of fever, such as chronic infections and tumors.

 No comments: